 Pros

 Effective at removing mineral scale from well screens.
-Not considered a thorough rehabilitation technique.
-Can be useful as a pretreatment for a chemical or Aqua Freed treatment.
+It can be useful as a pretreatment for a chemical or Aqua Freed treatment.

 Cons

-Very limited penetration into the formation.
-Not effective on Biofouling or physical plugging.
+Offers limited penetration into the formation.
+Not very effective on Bio-fouling or physical plugging.

-Relies on the sudden release of nitrogen or air from down hole tools or guns into a well to create a percussive wave for the removal of mineral incrustation.
+Relies on the sudden release of nitrogen or air to create a percussive wave for the removal of mineral incrustation.

 Pros

 Effective at removing mineral scale from well screens.
-Not considered a thorough rehabilitation technique.
-Can be useful as a pretreatment for a chemical or Aqua Freed treatment.
+It can be useful as a pretreatment for a chemical or Aqua Freed treatment.

 Cons

-Very limited penetration into the formation.
-Not effective on Biofouling or physical plugging.
+Offers limited penetration into the formation.
+Not very effective on Bio-fouling or physical plugging.

 Method